Google Drive Receipt Scanning

 Point NorthOS at your Google Drive and it reads your receipts automatically — amounts, vendors, dates.
 No manual entry, no shoebox.
 Every scan maps to the right T2125 line.

-Most Canadian sole proprietors cross the $30,000 GST threshold before they realize the rules changed.
-NorthOS tracks your threshold, scans your Google Drive receipts, and maps every expense to your T2125.
+NorthOS calculates your quick method or regular method remittances, scans your Google Drive receipts, and maps every expense to your T2125.

-NorthOS is a Canadian-hosted bookkeeping app for sole proprietors and side-hustlers that automatically tracks your GST/HST remittance and maps your expenses to the CRA's T2125 form for tax time.
+NorthOS is a Canadian-hosted bookkeeping app for sole proprietors and small businesses that automatically tracks your GST/HST remittance and maps your expenses to the CRA's T2125 form for tax time.

-It's built for Canadian solopreneurs who don't want to manage spreadsheets or full accounting software, but still need to stay compliant with GST/HST thresholds and CRA rules.
+It's built for Canadian sole proprietors who don't want to manage spreadsheets or full accounting software, but still need to stay compliant with GST/HST thresholds and CRA rules.

-NorthOS replaces the side-hustle spreadsheet with an automated, CRA-aligned ledger that tracks your GST/HST remittance and T2125-ready expenses automatically.
+NorthOS replaces the bookkeeping spreadsheet with an automated, CRA-aligned ledger that tracks your GST/HST remittance and T2125-ready expenses automatically.

-Unlike QuickBooks Self-Employed - which Intuit is discontinuing in Canada - NorthOS is built specifically for Canadian GST/HST-aware sole proprietors and side-hustlers, with the $30,000 threshold, Quick Method remittance, and T2125 mapping built in from day one.
+Unlike QuickBooks Self-Employed - which Intuit is discontinuing in Canada - NorthOS is built specifically for Canadian GST/HST-aware sole proprietors and small businesses, with the $30,000 threshold, Quick Method and Regular Method remittance, and T2125 mapping built in from day one.

 Step 1